May also be called: Pontine Glioma, Diffuse Pontine Glioma, Midbrain Tumor, Tumor of the Medulla

 More to Know

-Symptoms of a pontine glioma (a tumor in the pons) may come on suddenly and get worse quickly.
-They may include:
+In a pontine glioma (a tumor in the pons), symptoms may come on suddenly and get worse quickly.
+They can include:

 - double vision